narendrapb42/FeastLab/README.md

 ## 🚀 Features

 ### 1️⃣ Add a Meal to the Database
-- Users can submit their favorite recipes, which are stored in an **SQLite database** using the `better-sqlite3` library.
+- Users can submit their favorite recipes, which are stored in an **SQLite database** using the `better-sqlite3` library if you want to store locally.
+I have also implemented AWS S3 for cloud based storage.
 - Each meal entry includes a **name, ingredients, preparation steps, and an image URL**.

 ### 2️⃣ View Meals